isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

       public
 ```

-Now for our fields, which package up all the pieces of the proof that we gave
+The fields of our `type:Iso` now must package up all the pieces of the proof
-when showing the two equivalent types for vectors.
-In addition, since we're now
+that we gave above: a pair of functions which convert between the two
+representations, and a pair of proofs that these conversions are in fact
+inverses of one another.
+And of course, since we're now dealing with setoids, we
-working with setoids, we must show that `field:to` and `field:from` preserve the
+must also show that the conversion functions respect congruence.
+All together
-relevant equalities:
+then, we have the following six fields:

 ```agda
   field